 There is another aspect of digital TV which should be mentioned, the controversial one of compression.
 Digital TV is usually not just a straight swap from analogue to digital representation of the content, but digital compression is also employed.
 There are two types of compression techniques, 'lossless' where the original data can be reconstructed exactly, and 'lossy' where information is actually thrown away - to use audio as a more familiar analogy, an example of the former would be the Flac and Ape compression algorithms, while of the latter would be MP3.
 Unfortunately, lossy algorithms are used in TV.
 Worse still, they are abused - in the UK, approximately 1-3% by bitrate of the original data captured by the cameras is all that ever arrives at our TVs!
 Symptoms of over-compression that are commonly noticed are 'fly-swarms' around moving objects, breaking up of the pictures into squares, and excessive softening of the picture by the broadcasters in an attempt to ameliorate the first two.
 What is really needed is a regulator that has teeth and is prepared to use them to lay down minimum broadcasting standards which all channels should meet, including bitrate.
 You can't squeeze a quart into a pint pot, so if that means throwing out some or all of the largely useless shopping and +1 channels and the like, so be it.

 Besides DSO, there is now also a simultaneous upgrade of one digital mux - BBC B, aka PSB 3 and Mux B - to HD (DVB-T2), which cannot be decoded by SD (DVB-T) tuners.
-In most cases, this will occur at DSO, but five transmitters due for late DSO will broadcast an additional HD mux until DSO, while those transmitters already DSO-ed will have BBC B retro-converted during 2010.
+In most cases, this will occur at DSO, but five transmitters due for late DSO will broadcast an additional HD mux until DSO, while those transmitters already DSO-ed had BBC B retro-converted during 2010.
 In the Calculator on the following page, information on such cases is included in the transmissions table for each affected transmitter.

 At any given location, there are four characteristics of broadcast signals important for reception, and to install an aerial, directly or indirectly you will need to know, ideally, all of the following, the first three of which can be obtained easily from the following Calculator page, which also gives a guesstimate of the fourth: